k8ssandra/k8ssandra/docs/content/en/reference/crd/cass-operator-crds-latest/_index.md

-FlexVolume represents a generic volume resource that is provisioned/attached using an exec based plugin.
+flexVolume represents a generic volume resource that is provisioned/attached using an exec based plugin.

 <table>
     <thead>